 All application materials should be submitted to the Office of Graduate Admissions via the online Graduate Application.
 Use the graduate admission checklist to get started.
-Please note that the checklist may not reflect our program’s deadlines and requirements; compare it with the information on this page.
+Please note that the checklist may not reflect our program’s deadlines and requirements; follow the information on this page.

 Fall: Apply by December 1, 5 p.m.
 EST